-Hardware Icon Background Color Condition Action Scan Module X Red Not Paired Pair the Scan Module to the Diagnostic Tool.
-See "Pairing The Scan Module," on page 52 for instructions.
+Hardware Icon Background Color Condition Action Scan Module Red Not Paired Pair the Scan Module to the Diagnostic Tool.
+See "Pairing The Scan Module," on page 55 for instructions.
 Grey Paired, but Not Communicating You may have moved out of range.
 Move the Diagnostic Tool closer to the Scan Module to reestablish communications.
-If connectivity is not restored, perform the "Recovery Procedure," on page 57.
+If connectivity is not restored, perform the "Recovery Procedure," on page 61.
 Blue Paired and Communicating Hardware status is good and Bluetooth should be functional.
 Verify that the green Bluetooth LED on the front of the Scan Module is flashing.
-If there is no connectivity, perform the "Recovery Procedure," on page 57.
+If there is no connectivity, perform the "Recovery Procedure," on page 61.
+Green USB Cable Connected Indicates the USB cable is connected.
+Gray USB Cable Not Connected Indicates the USB cable is not connected or connected but not allowing communication